ligato/cn-infra/rpc/rest/README.md

 The expiration time is a token claim, set in the config file:

 ```
-token-expiration: 600000000000
+token-expiration: 1h
 ```

-Note that time is in nanoseconds.
 If no time is provided, the default value of 1 hour is set.

 Token uses by default pre-defined signature string as the key to sign it.
 This can be also changed via config file: